LillianHo5/flashcards/README.md

 The following **optional** features are implemented:

 - [ ] Cards contains images in addition to or in place of text
-- [ ] Cards have different visual styles such as color based on their category
+- [x] Cards have different visual styles such as color based on their category
-  - [ ] *visual style implemented*
+  - [x] Color based on question difficulty

 The following **additional** features are implemented: